GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiments

 \subsection{Results on performance comparison}

 In this section, we present the main experimental results.
 To provide a more holistic view, for LLM baseline models, we evaluate two variants.
 In models labeled with the subscript context, the LLM is provided with both the question and the relevant graph context (represented by the edge list).
-For the knowledge graph datasets, where the entire graph is too large to fit within the LLM’s context window, we sample a subgraph centered around the two target entities for relation prediction.
+For the knowledge graph datasets, where the entire graph is too large to fit within the LLM’s context window, we sample a subgraph centered around the two target entities for relation prediction, which serves as a retrieval-augmented baseline.
 Additionally, we include a row labeled full-context to indicate the total number of tokens required to represent the complete knowledge graphs when converted into sequential text.
 For models without the subscript, only the question is provided as input—identical to the input used for \methodname.
-Performances on knowledge graph datasets are reported in Table~\ref{tab:kg} and Table~\ref{tab:kg2}, while the results on two reasoning datasets are shown in Table~\ref{tab:reasoning}.
+Performance on the knowledge graph datasets is reported in Table~\ref{tab:kg} and Table~\ref{tab:kg2}, while the results on the two reasoning datasets are shown in Table~\ref{tab:reasoning}.
 Note that for WN18RR, we observe high variance across runs; therefore, we report the average performance over five runs.
 For the other datasets, results are consistent across runs, so we report the single-run result.